 Wombats: Profile and Information

-Wombats are of three extant species, and all species are members of the Vombatidae family.
-They are known to be adaptable and habitat tolerant and can be found in mountainous, forested, and the heathland areas of south-eastern Australia.
+Wombats are of three extant species; all species are members of the Vombatidae family.

-Wombats can also be found in Tasmania, as well as an isolated patch of around 300 ha (740 acres) in Epping Forest National Park in central Queensland, where their population has been rapidly increasing.
+Wombats can also be found in Tasmania and an isolated patch of around 300 ha (740 acres) in Epping Forest National Park in central Queensland, where their population has been rapidly increasing.

 • Family: Vombatidae; Burnett, 1829